Layer8Err/laserfiche-api/docs/EntriesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **get_dynamic_field_values**
+# **delete_pages**
-> dict(str, list[str]) get_dynamic_field_values(repo_id, entry_id, body=body)
+> Entry delete_pages(repository_id, entry_id, page_range=page_range)

-- Get dynamic field logic values with the current values of the fields in the template. - Provide an entry id and field values in the JSON body to get dynamic field logic values.
-Independent and non-dynamic fields in the request body will be ignored, and only related dynamic field logic values for the assigned template will be returned.
+Deletes the pages associated with an entry.

+- Delete the pages associated with the provided entry ID.
+If no pageRange is specified, all pages will be deleted. - Optional parameter: pageRange (default empty).
+The value should be a comma-separated string which contains non-overlapping single values, or page ranges.
+Ex: \"1,2,3\", \"1-3,5\", \"2-7,10-12.\" - Required OAuth scope: repository.Write

 ### Example
 ```python